sis-coding-dev/code-pen-project/README.md

 # code-pen-project
-My first project on GETHUB .
+My first project on GETHUB,
+is a personal website exported from CodePen and training how to use GetHub.